France Must seriously Address Police Racism: UN Rights Office - UrduPoint

 France Must 'seriously Address' Police Racism: UN Rights Office

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 30th Jun, 2023 ) :Following days of riots and protests across France over the police shooting of a teenager of Algerian and Moroccan descent, the UN rights office (OHCHR) said in Geneva that it was time for the country to reckon with its history of racism in policing.
+UNITED NATIONS, July 1 (UrduPoint / Pakistan Point News - 1st Jul, 2023 ) ::Following days of riots and protests across France over the police shooting of a teenager of Algerian and Moroccan descent, the UN rights office (OHCHR) said in Geneva that it was time for the country to reckon with its history of racism in policing.

 In a statement released in Geneva on Friday, OHCHR Spokesperson Ravina Shamdasani expressed concern over the death of 17-year-old Nahel, on Tuesday, after he was shot dead driving away from a traffic stop in the Parisian suburb of Nanterre.